Year 3 (7+) Entry

 We regret, given the large number of applicants, that we are unable to give feedback on examination results.

-In June, we will invite all of Form 1 for a taster afternoon, so that they can meet the rest of their class and their teacher.
-That evening, we also invite all new parents in for a welcome evening and a chance to meet the Head of Year, the class teachers, current parents and the new parents joining that year.
+In June, we will invite all Form 1 new starters to a taster afternoon, so that they can meet the rest of their class and their teacher.
+We also invite all new parents to join us in the evening for a reception where you will have the opportunity to meet your child's Head of Year and class teachers, and to meet with other new parents.

 Admissions Frequently Asked Questions (FAQs)